Mexico: Art

 Painting is one of the oldest arts in Mexico.
-Cave painting in Mexican territory is about 7500 years old and has been found in the caves of the Baja California Peninsula.
-Pre-Columbian Mexico is present in buildings and caves, in Aztec codices, in ceramics, in garments, etc.; examples of this are the Maya mural paintings of Bonampak, or those of Teotihuacán, those of Cacaxtla and those of Monte Albán.
+Cave painting in Mexican territory is about 7,500 years old and has been found in the caves of the Baja California Peninsula.
+Pre-Columbian Mexican art is present in buildings and caves, in Aztec codices, in ceramics, in garments, etc.; examples of this are the Maya mural paintings of Bonampak or the murals found in Teotihuacán, Cacaxtla and Monte Albán.
 Mural painting with Christian religious themes had an important flowering during the 16th century, early colonial era in newly constructed churches and monasteries.
 Examples can be found in Acolman, Actopan, Huejotzingo, Tecamachalco and Zinacantepec.